This page is a design guide on how to adjust content placement (layout) and display area (clipping and screen scrolling).

 Making clues to recognize space

-In order to bring out the three-dimensional space of the virtual object, you may want to place clues to recognize the rectangular virtual space (SR Display view space) described in the introduction.
+In order to bring out the three-dimensional space of the virtual object, you may want to place clues to recognize the rectangular virtual space (Spatial Reality Display view space) described in the introduction.

 First, let's place the floor surface so that the bottom stand and the contents inside are connected to each other.